-Today, I have a real quick interview that I did for you.
-It was done at a recent fitness conference where a local fitness professional interviewed me.
+Today, I have a real quick interview that I did for you at a recent fitness conference, where a local fitness professional interviewed me.
 She asked if I have some tips for tennis players who have back pain.

 With the summer coming to an end, I thought it might be of some benefit to you.

 Now, enjoy the interview and we will talk to you soon.